facebook/create-react-app/docusaurus/docs/user-guide.md

   - [Progressive Web App Metadata](#progressive-web-app-metadata)
 - [Advanced Configuration](#advanced-configuration)
 - [Alternatives to Ejecting](#alternatives-to-ejecting)

-## Pre-Rendering into Static HTML Files

-If you’re hosting your `build` with a static hosting provider you can use [react-snapshot](https://www.npmjs.com/package/react-snapshot) or [react-snap](https://github.com/stereobooster/react-snap) to generate HTML pages for each route, or relative link, in your application.
-These pages will then seamlessly become active, or “hydrated”, when the JavaScript bundle has loaded.

-There are also opportunities to use this outside of static hosting, to take the pressure off the server when generating and caching routes.

-The primary benefit of pre-rendering is that you get the core content of each page _with_ the HTML payload—regardless of whether or not your JavaScript bundle successfully downloads.
-It also increases the likelihood that each route of your application will be picked up by search engines.

-You can read more about [zero-configuration pre-rendering (also called snapshotting) here](https://medium.com/superhighfives/an-almost-static-stack-6df0a2791319).

 ## Injecting Data from the Server into the Page